joint-online-judge/JOJ3-config-generator/README.md

-# This is the config file generator for the course ENGR1510J
+# This is the config file generator for the course ENGR1510J, ECE4820J, etc.

 ## Specification about the task name